GLOBAL INTEREST???

 We’re imagining a system built on fairness and responsibility:

-• 🌍 We use technology and creativity to solve problems, not to create more inequality.
+• 🌍 We use technology and creativity to solve problems!!!

-• 🌱 We take care of our planet so future generations have a healthy home.
+• 🌱 We take care of our planet so WE AND future generations have a healthy home!

 • 🤝 Everyone contributes in a meaningful way.
 This isn’t a free ride—it’s a commitment to be part of the whole, do your share, and help one another.